felixberliner1/COMP333-SWE/README.md

 - Will Drake
 - Marouan El-Asery

  This repository contains all the necessary files and code for the implementation of this project.
+The work was split equally between 3 team members, each doing 33.33% of the total tasks.

 ## Project Overview